cllmthvlln/The-Base-Network/README.md

 Avantis is a Base project offering leveraged and synthetic products.
 Base’s ecosystem supports composable DeFi strategies via aggregators.
 Developers and creators are incentivized to innovate due to low fees, scalability, and interoperability.
+Base supports AI tools that integrate with smart contracts for trading and analysis.